-The latent index (7), based on latent preferences, is then linked to the observed experimental choices using a standard cumulative normal distribution function $\Phi(\nabla EU)$ .
-This "probit" function takes any argument between $\pm \infty$ and transforms it into a number between 0 and 1 using this familiar authorization.
-Foreign researchers can have access to Danish micro data if they are affiliated with an appropriate Danish Institution.
-Visiting researchers can have remote access from a workplace in the Danish research institution during their stay in Denmark, and under the Danish authorization.
+The latent index (7), based on latent preferences, is then linked to the observed experimental choices using a standard cumulative normal distribution function $\Phi(\nabla EU)$.
+This "probit" function takes any argument between $\pm \infty$ and transforms it into a number between 0 and 1 using this familiar function.

-function.
 Thus we have the probit link function,